How the Pick, Pack, and Ship Process Works in 2026 (And How to Optimize It)

 Where it breaks down: A WMS is only as useful as the inventory data it operates on.
 Inaccurate stock counts or poor SKU labeling in the warehouse will produce errors regardless of how sophisticated the software is.

 The costs of a poorly run fulfillment operation are both direct and indirect.
-Direct costs include return shipping fees, replacement inventory, and the labor required to process incorrect orders back into stock.
+Direct costs include return shipping fees, replacement inventory, and the labor required to process incorrect orders back into stock, all magnified by the fact that order picking already accounts for roughly 55% of total warehouse operating costs (Open Sky Group, 2026).
 Indirect costs are harder to quantify but often larger: a wrong shipment eliminates the chance to create a repeat customer, who represents the most cost-efficient revenue a brand can generate.

 Picking accuracy is particularly consequential as ecommerce markets become more crowded and advertising costs rise.
 Repeat customers who purchase without being re-acquired through paid media are the margin-protecting engine of a DTC brand.
 Sending them the wrong order once is often enough to permanently redirect their purchasing to a competitor.